-From June to November 2013, a platoon of 34 personnel from the Canadian Army operated within a Brazilian battalion (BRABAT) to support the MINUSTAH mandate.
+From June to November 2013, a platoon of 34 personnel from the Canadian Army operated within a BRABAT to support the MINUSTAH mandate.
 Working with Brazilian personnel, the Canadian Armed Forces members assisted Haitian security and stability efforts.

 The Canadian Armed Forces platoon was comprised of personnel from 5 Canadian Mechanized Brigade Group in Valcartier.
 The platoon completed language and peace-support training in Brazil prior to this one-time deployment.

 Their primary task was to conduct patrols of their area of responsibility and create a visible military presence in Haitian communities.
 They also provided a link between the United Nations and the local population and were able to assist in improving living conditions for Haitians.
 The fact that the platoon spoke French helped them gain the trust of the local population.